box/RainGauge/README.md

 #### Set up a new database user in mysql

-    mysql -uroot -e "GRANT ...
-ON *.* TO 'raingauge'@'localhost' IDENTIFIED BY 'SuperSecurePass'"
+    mysql -uroot -e "GRANT PROCESS, SUPER ON *.* TO 'raingauge'@'localhost' IDENTIFIED BY 'SuperSecurePass'"

 #### Add the raingauge service